Hawthorne Veterinary Clinic

 ~ Conny Wagner, Dr. med. vet.

-In deepest gratitude to all the people who have been and continue to teach me so much about reclaiming my humanity and work towards my own liberation:
+In deepest gratitude to all the people who have been and/or continue to teach me so much about reclaiming my humanity and work towards my own liberation:

 Center For Equity and Inclusion